 What are the Complications of Clogged Arteries?

-Leaving any health problem unaddressed and unmanaged is going to prove problematic for health and so too will ignoring clogged arteries.
-While a cardiologist can help mitigate risk from atherosclerosis through medications or recommended lifestyle changes, failing to follow these directions can have detrimental results including heart attack or stroke, and in the case of PAD, possible limb amputation.
+Leaving any health problem unaddressed and unmanaged can be hazardous.
+This is especially true when it comes to clogged arteries.
+While a cardiologist can help mitigate risk from atherosclerosis through medications or recommended lifestyle changes, failing to follow these directions can have detrimental results, including heart attack or stroke—and in the case of PAD, possible limb amputation.

 When Should You Worry About Clogged Arteries?

-Everyone should be mindful of the possibility and symptoms of clogged arteries, particularly those suffering from an associated health condition such as those listed above.
-In addition to these, possible signs of atherosclerosis can include angina (chest pain or pressure), numbness or weakness in the arms or legs, or arrhythmia among several others.
+Everyone should be mindful of the complications of clogged arteries and their causes, particularly those suffering from an associated health condition such as those listed above.
+In addition to these, possible signs of atherosclerosis can include angina (chest pain or pressure), numbness or weakness in the arms or legs, or arrhythmia, among several others.
 If you suffer from any of these, contact your physician immediately.